-- Women and Men take up formal flexible working arrangements in almost-proportional amounts.
+- Women and Men take up formal flexible working arrangements in almostproportional amounts.
 Unfortunately, women feel less supported in taking up flexible work arrangements than men. - Women are more likely to be carers.
-Women are also more likely to consider carer responsibilities to have an impact on their ability to be successful at FCC. - Overall, there are notable differences in experience between women and men in the area of flexible working and carer responsibilities.
-Women tend to have a more negative outlook on the support that FCC offers to those with, family or caring responsibilities, or working flexibly.
+Women are also more likely to consider carer responsibilities to have an impact on their ability to be successful at FCC.
+This is an aspect of work that disproportionally affects women. - Overall, there are notable differences in experience between women and men in the area of flexible working and carer responsibilities.
+Women tend to have a more negative outlook on the support that FCC offers to those with family or caring responsibilities, and those who take up flexible work arrangements